elastic/elastic-package/README.md

 Make sure you have enabled the following scopes:
 * `public_repo` — to open pull requests on GitHub repositories.
 * `read:user` and `user:email` — to read your user profile information from GitHub in order to populate pull requests appropriately.

+### `elastic-package stack`

+Use this command to spin up a Docker-based Elastic Stack consisting of Elasticsearch, Kibana, and the Package Registry.

+_Context: global_

+### `elastic-package version`

+Use this command to print the version of `elastic-package` that you have installed.
+This is especially useful when reporting bugs.

+_Context: global_

 ## Development